ruanbekker/dockerfiles/passwordless-ssh/README.md

 # Passwordless SSH Container
-Container that grants SSH to user for no auth
+Container that grants SSH to normal user for no auth

 ## Why not auth
 purely for debugging / homelab purposes